 How have small businesses begun to focus on Cyber Security?

 Small businesses have been the subject of around 71 percent of cyber attacks worldwide.
-These attacks are mainly done within the first six months of an organisation being set up.
+These attacks are mainly done within the first six months of an organization being set up.

 Hackers are aware of the fact that small firms do not have additional funds and resources, compared to multinational companies.